Arnaudvitale/mario-odyssey-projects/modding guide/replace-cap-model-guide.md

 ![](images/img-10.png)

-and then, all should be good !(if you want to modify the eyes position and rotation : *InitPartsFixInfoHackCap.byml*)
+and then, all should be good !(if you want to modify the eyes position and rotation : In MarioSwimwearHead there's a file you need to edit called *InitPartsFixInfo.byml*.
+Go to LocalTrans and probably change the X value)

 ![](images/work.jpg)